-If you’ve already refinanced your student loans or are considering doing so, you know what an impact refinancing can make.
-Refinancing your student loans could help you save thousands over the life of your loan.
+If you’ve already refinanced your student loans or are considering doing so, you know what an impact refinancing can have.
+Refinancing your student loans just once could help you save thousands of dollars in interest over the life of your loan.

-Even better, that statistic is only from people who refinance once; doing it again could help you save even more.
+Even better, refinancing your student loan debt again could help you save even more.
 But how often can you refinance student loans?
 The answer might surprise you.

 Refinancing your student loans